umago/kabukiman/README.md

 Kabukiman
 =========

-Kabukiman is a simple dictionary application which allows you to create your own modules and extend its functionality quite easily.
+Kabukiman is a small dictionary application that uses modules to look up for the words/expressions.
+The idea is that anybody can write modules for Kabukiman and so extend its functionality.

 Modules that come by default:
     * Google Translate